pradeeshprabhakar/pradeeshprabhakar/README.md

 - 👋 Hi, I’m @pradeeshprabhakar
 - 👀 I’m interested in all the AI related stuff and Python Full Stack Development
-- 🌱 I’m currently learning ML and DL algos and Bashing
+- 🌱 I’m currently learning ML, DL algos and Bashing
 - 💞️ I’m looking to collaborate on a NLP Project using BERT Transformers
 - 📫 How to reach me ...